Same-sex marriages in Hawaii

 Canada legalized same-sex marriage in all ten provinces and three territories.

-Abolut 30 states have since modified their constitution to prohibit same-sex
+31 states modified their constitution to prohibit same-sex

 that it simply over-rides its own equal protection clause and authorizes the

 legislature -- if it wishes -- to discriminate against loving, committed